 The Japanese approached the first trench, threw lit torches into it and one or two buckets of gasoline. which set the POWs on fire.
 Those who ran from the shelter were shot.
 Those who begged to be shot in the head were shot or bayoneted in the stomach.
 The Japanese laughed at the POWs as they killed them.
 The guards also fired into the other trenches and threw hand grenades into them.

 The POWs who escaped were hunted down.
 Men who attempted to swim to safety were shot in the water by Japanese soldiers in boats.
 Those who hid in the crevices in the cliffs were killed when the Japanese dynamited them.
+Seven POWs were behind a huge rock.
+A passing patrol boat saw a leg sticking out from behind it and opened fire and hit the man.
+After he had been hit, the man came out from behind the rock and was machine-gunned to death saving the lives of the other six men.
+Believing they had killed the only man there, the patrol boat left the area.
 The POWs who did survive manage to make the swim to another island at night.
 On the island, they were protected by Filipinos until rescued by American forces.

 When American forces landed on Palawan Island, on February 28, 1945, they found personal items in the POW compound.
 The graves of the murdered POWs were exhumed between March 15 and 23.
 In all, the remains of 123 were found.
 Many of the skulls had bullet holes in them.